 Have you ever tried to engage a long gun inside a vehicle?
 How many times did the muzzle get buried in that soft cushiony roof lining material?
 How about the buttstock hanging up on the center console, steering wheel, shift lever, or seatbelts?
 What about the range of motion?
 It isn’t much better even with a collapsible tube stock is it?
 What about covering the zombie slipping up the far side rear fender?

 From inside a vehicle wielding a long gun either shotgun or rifle is a tough proposition even for the well trained, proficient prepper.
 It takes lots of practice and some special skill sets to point, aim, and score with a long gun out the window of a moving or suddenly stopped vehicle.
 While a scattergun with heavy shot could offer some unique points of advantage in these situations, a rifle might not be a good choice at all for this specific task, especially if potential targets have already rushed into the 10-foot critical contact danger zone.

-So, for the sake of argument here let’s take it aside or move that debate to the forums where you guys can club that horse stone dead.
 For our purposes we are going to accept the overwhelming proposition that the handgun is the way to go for immediate self-defense deployment from inside or either side of a vehicle.